Meal Plan: What To Eat A Day Before A Colonoscopy (1 Day Before)

 • Maple Coffee Slushie

 A clear liquid diet is a restrictive diet.
 However, incorporating a variety of clear liquid foods into your meal plan helps make the diet more tolerable while keeping you hydrated, nourished, and energetic.
-You can find detailed recipes to prepare some of these meal options here.
+Below is a sample of a structured meal plan for what to eat a day before a colonoscopy – you can find detailed recipes for some of these clear liquid diet meal options here.

 EARLY MORNING (12am – 6am)